thecylax/django-graphqldoc/README.md

-# GraphQLDoc
+# GraphQLdoc

-GraphQLDoc is a simple Django app to document GraphQL schemas.
+GraphQLdoc is a simple Django app to document GraphQL schemas.

 ## Quick start
 1. Add **graphqldoc** to your INSTALLED_APPS setting like this: